Professor and Section Head

 Clinical and research interests: Dr. Hoefle's clinical research interests include total hip prosthesis, bone grafts and osteosarcoma treatment.

 Dr. Zellner is originally from Michigan and graduated from Michigan State University.
 He has combined his enthusiasm for sports and helping animals by maintaining involvement in the ISU IronDog Fund.
 He completed a residency at Iowa State.

 Dr. Jaron Naiman grew up in sunny southern California and obtained his undergraduate degree in biology at UCLA.
 He attended veterinary school at the University of California Davis, and he just finished a Small Animal Rotating internship at Animal Specialty Group in Los Angeles.
 Dr. Naiman is interested in the application of minimally invasive surgical treatments for small animal patients.
-Dr. Naiman is in his first year of surgical training.
+Dr. Naiman will complete his residency at Iowa State in mid-July 2018.